-Identifiable intangibles are assets that are derived from a specific right or ability.
-Most of them are created by registration with government authority or by contract.
+Identifiable intangible assets are assets that are derived from a specific right or ability.
+Most of these assets are created by registration with a government authority or by contract.

-Copyright—unique right to benefit from a creative work, such as a song, film, painting, photograph, or accounting textbook; registered copyrights are protected under both domestic and international law; U.S. copyrights are valid for the life of the creator plus 50 years.
+Registered copyrights are protected under both domestic and international law.
+Also, U.S. copyrights are valid for the life of the creator in addition to 50 years.

-Franchise—unique right to use another party’s intangible asset, such as a trademark; contract may include other benefits, such as participation in training, or national advertising campaigns; the term is also used to describe rights granted by government authorities to private enterprises to perform public services, such as restaurants in public buildings or mass transit systems.
+The term “franchise” is also used to describe rights granted by government authorities to private enterprises to perform public services, such as restaurants in public buildings or mass transit systems.

 Unidentifiable Intangible Assets

-The term unidentifiable is used to denote a general class of intangible assets commonly called goodwill, which can be defined as the unique ability of the firm to use its identifiable assets to earn a higher than normal rate of return.
-Possible specific sources of goodwill are such things as competent management, well-motivated employees, an efficient distribution system, the product’s reputation for quality, and customer satisfaction.
+The term “unidentifiable” is used to denote a general class of intangible assets commonly called goodwill.
+This can be defined as the unique ability of the firm to use its identifiable assets to earn a higher than normal rate of return.

 Internally Generated Intangibles

-The lack of a purchase transaction (or series of transactions) makes the measurement of the acquisition cost more difficult and unreliable.
+The absence of a purchase transaction (or series of transactions) makes measuring the acquisition cost more difficult and unreliable.